Coastal Cleanup Day 2014

 In addition to the cleanup, we also provide data cards, which are used by volunteers to indicate which type of trash they come across most often.
 The data is then collected and sent to the California Coastal Commission who uses the information to help generate ways to reduce certain types of marine debris.
 We will have great prizes donated from local businesses for volunteers that fill out a data card.

 Call to Kayakers!
-We are looking for 15 experienced kayakers to join the Flotsam Flotilla and help clean up the mess that has already reached the Bay.
-We have kayaks for a handful of 'yakers' on a first come, first served basis and we are looking for experienced kayakers to join us in their own boat.
-If you are interested, please contact us at (510) 665-3430.
+We are looking for 10 experienced kayakers to join the Flotsam Flotilla and help clean up the mess that has already reached the Bay.
+Many thanks to REI for their generous support for the event by providing us with Outdoor School staff and kayaks for a handful of 'yakers' on a first come, first served basis.
+Experienced kayakers are welcome to join us in their own boat.
+If you are interested, please contact us Sigrid Mueller or call (510) 665-3430.